darealshinji/sonic-4-launcher/README.md

 License
 -------
 Most of the stuff I've written is MIT licensed, check the source file headers for details.
-This project is using the FLTK library which is LGPLv2 licensed but with certain exceptions.
+This project is using the FLTK library which is LGPLv2 licensed but with certain exceptions, see fltk/COPYING for details.
-See fltk/fltk-1.3.4-master/COPYING for details.
 The image files are copyrighted and not under a free license.

 Problems
 --------